FriendsOfTerraform/modules/azure/sql-server/README.md

         - (string) **`tier`** _[since v0.0.1]_

             Defines the tier of this database.
-Possible values are `"GeneralPurpose"`, `"Hyperscale"`, `"BusinessCritical"`, and `"Serverless"`.
+Possible values are `GeneralPurpose`, `Hyperscale`, `BusinessCritical`, and `Serverless`.
 Note that some tiers are not available for some regions.
 Run this CLI command to get a list of tiers applicable to your region. `az sql db list-editions --location westus --output table`

-        - (number) **`vcore`** _[since v0.0.1]_
+        - (number) **`vcores`** _[since v0.0.1]_

             Defines the number of VCores for the database.
 Please run the above command to get a list of VCores options applicable to your region.

         - (number) **`auto_pause_delay_in_minutes = -1`** _[since v0.0.1]_

             Time in minutes after which database is automatically paused.
 A value of `-1` means that automatic pause is disabled.
-This property is only applicable for `Serverless` tier
+This property is only applicable to the `Serverless` tier

         - (string) **`compute = "Gen5"`** _[since v0.0.1]_

             Defines the compute for the database.
 Note that certain compute options are only available to certain tiers, and may not be available in some regions.
 Run this CLI command to get a list of options applicable to your region. `az sql db list-editions --location westus --output table`

-        - (number) **`min_vcore = 1`** _[since v0.0.1]_
+        - (number) **`min_vcores = 1`** _[since v0.0.1]_

-            Minimal capacity that database will always have allocated, if not paused.
-This property is only applicable for `Serverless` tier.
+            Minimum capacity that database will always have allocated, if not paused.
+This property is only applicable to the `Serverless` tier.

     - (bool) **`ledger_enabled = false`** _[since v0.0.1]_

-        Specifies if this is a ledger database, cannot be changed after database creation
+        Specifies if this is a ledger database; cannot be changed after database creation

     - (bool) **`read_scale_out_enabled = true`** _[since v0.0.1]_

         If enabled, connections that have application intent set to readonly in their connection string may be routed to a readonly secondary replica.
-This property is only settable for `Premium` and `BusinessCritical` tiers.
+This property can only be set in `Premium` and `BusinessCritical` tiers.

     - (string) **`restore_point_in_time = null`** _[since v0.0.1]_

         Specifies the point in time (ISO8601 format) of the source database that will be restored to create the new database.
-This property is only settable for `create_mode = "PointInTimeRestore"` databases.
+This property can only be set in `create_mode = "PointInTimeRestore"` databases.

     - (string) **`source_database_id = null`** _[since v0.0.1]_